SeisComP/seiscomp/doc/base/tests.rst

 ===================

 The following section shows an example of a simple but in many cases sufficient test module.
-This example can be used as a template for an SeisComP unit test.
+This example can be used as a template for an |scname| unit test.

 .. code-block:: cpp